Violating Traffic Laws Causes Motorcycle Accidents

 Motorcycle riders are especially at risk for a DUI-related accident at night.
 Motor vehicle drivers already need to pay special attention to bikers to safely share the road, which becomes more difficult at night.
 Impaired drivers on the road add a layer of danger for bikers.
 Those who are far above the legal limit and exhibiting the highest levels of impairment can easily swerve into a motorcycle, come up too fast from behind and collide with a biker, or cut a motorcycle off in traffic.

-Call a Motorcycle Accident Lawyer for More Information
+Call an Experienced Motorcycle Accident Attorney for More Information

 Personal Injury Attorney Tatiana Boohoff